 The Downy Ball

-My Husband's Stinky Head, Face, and Body are Staining My Sheets!
-(My Story.)
+My Husband's Stinky Head, Face, and Body Are Staining My Sheets!

 About a year ago, I discovered that my husband's natural dust-musk body odor was permanently embedding itself in our sheets.
 I also noticed that some of the lighter-colored linens were getting a yellowish stain on them, and the dark sheets were getting darker in places.
 It was the worst on pillows and pillowcases!

 Anyway, I did some Internet sleuthing and found a few tricks for getting these stinky, oily stains out.
-I've combined, condensed, and modified what I found to create the method you'll find below.
+I've combined, condensed, and modified what I found to create the method described in this article.
 It worked wonders for me!
 It saved our marriage!*

 *I'm kidding about that.
 Nothing could save our marriage.**